kyma-incubator/compass/docs/architecture/high-level-components.md

+# High Level Components

-# Overview
+## Overview

-This document describes communication between Management Plane, Application and Runtimes.
+This document describes communication between Management Plane, Applications and Runtimes.

 ## Components
 Management Plane is a central place which stores configuration about Applications and Runtimes and is responsible for propagating that information to Applications and Runtimes.